projectcalico/calico/getting-started/kubernetes/self-managed-public-cloud/aws.md

 1. [Install kops](https://kops.sigs.k8s.io/install/) on your workstation.
 1. [Set up your environment for AWS](https://kops.sigs.k8s.io/getting_started/aws/).
 1. Configure kops to use {{site.prodname}} for networking.
    The easiest way to do this is to pass `--networking calico` to kops when creating the cluster.
-For example
+For example:

    ```
    kops create cluster \